Japanese Porcelain marks

 |

 805. Japanese porcelain, "Fine China Japan, "Platinum Wheat" (pattern), "MSI".
 Retro style decoration, later part of 20th century.
 'Fine China' seems to be used consistently as a brand name under which several patterns are/were sold such as Golden Rose, Platinum Rose, Golden Wheat and Platinum Wheat.
-The M$ might indicate that the set was marketed under the name of 'Signature Series'
+The M$ is referring to the designer Max Schonfeld.

 |